sharvaree1921/Convolutoinal-Neural-Networks/README.md

 # Convolutoinal-Neural-Networks
-## ML Learner's Space course and Deep Learning
+## ML Learner's Space course and Deep_Lizard YouTube video playlist.

 Convolutional Neural Networks(CNN) or ConvNet are type of neural networks specifically taking inputs as images.It has the same function to optimize the weights and biases like the neural networks.
 Now let's say you were to do the same process described above, but with image pixel values as your input.
 Considering even a small image, of say 50x50 pixels, number of input variables will be equal to 2500.
 And lets say you are mapping these input pixel values to a fully connected layer with 1000 elements.
 Obviously, you cannot directly map the input to a smaller feature space, since that will result in a lot of image features not getting learnt by your model, defeating the purpose of using a DNN.
 So, the number of parameters for this layer is equal to 2500 x 1000 = 2,500,000.
 The number of parameters already cross a million and imagine what will happen with more layers.
 The total number of parameters to be trained will be huge!
 And remember, this is just for a 50x50 pixel input image.
 What if you were to use a 1024x1024 sized image?
 The training time for your model will be even larger this time and hence using fully connected layers is not an efficient approach to deal with image inputs.